 In the perfect world, your body would expel toxins on a daily basis.
 But the world is not perfect, and over time toxins build up in the body, including within the lymphatic system.
 Too many toxins can overwhelm this system and lead to liver damage and various chronic diseases, including cancer.
 Foods such as cruciferous vegetables, consumed on a regular basis, can support the detoxification process.
 Certain supplements are also highly beneficial.

-Are you surprised to hear about toxins in synthetic fabrics such as yoga pants?
+Are you surprised to hear about toxins in synthetic fabrics?
 Please share this important information with your friends and family.

 Article Summary

-Did you know that your favorite yoga pants (and other sportswear) could be making you sick and harming the environment?
+Did you know that your favorite workout clothes could be making you sick and harming the environment?

 Hazardous chemicals such as phthalates, perfluorinated chemicals (PFCs), dimethylformamide (DMF), nonylphenol ethoxylates (NPEs), and nonylphenols (NPs) are found in most sportswear.